-Numerology is an area of study and intellectual tradition that addresses the relationships between the hidden, philosophical, esoteric meaning of Numbers and their manifestations in human life.
-The general aim of practical numerology is to find out the purpose of a specific human being (or, in a wider sense, a nation, a state or an enterprise) and his or her true potential, plus the ways of revealing and developing that potential.
+Numerology is an area of study and intellectual tradition that addresses the relationships between the hidden, philosophical, esoteric meaning of numbers and their manifestation in human life.
+The general aim of the practical numerology is to find out the life purpose of a specific human being (or, in a wider sense, a nation, a state or an enterprise), his or her true potential, and also to find the ways of revealing and developing that potential.

 The Meaning of Numbers

 Let me begin with a short story.
 Several years ago I decided to create a simple and free numerological calculator for mobile phones.
 It calculates only one—but arguably the most important—of the numerological parameters, the Life Path Number, and then offers a description for it.
-The descriptions were translated from a Numerology book in Russian that I wrote many years ago.
+Descriptions for the Life Path Numbers were translated from a numerology book in Russian that I wrote many years ago.

-About half a year ago, I was testing a new version of Your Life Path before releasing it to the App Store.
-It was soon after the death of Steve Jobs, and so I decided to see what my calculator would say about the great man's Life Path.
-When I saw the result, I was gobsmacked:
+At some point, I was testing a new version of Your Life Path app before releasing it to the App Store.
+It was soon after the death of Steve Jobs, and so I decided to see what my calculator would say about the great visionary's Life Path Number.
+When I saw the result, I felt gobsmacked!